FACTS:

 On December 15, the Ohio Supreme Court dismissed the appeal due to the change in law when Ohioans passed Issue 1 in the November election.
 The case returned to the Hamilton County Common Pleas Court where it will be decided in the context of Issue 1.
 We filed the Second Amended Complaint, asserting a claim under Issue 1, on December 22.
 The court held a case management conference on January 24 and on January 26 it issued a scheduling order.

 Defendant Yost filed his Answer to the Second Amended Complaint on February 2.
 Per the scheduling order, the deadline for a dispositive motion by plaintiffs is March 1.
 Defendants' response is due March 29 and plaintiffs' reply, April 12.
-The court will render its decision by May 20, 2024.
+We currently await a decision.